therealbstern/apcupsd/doc/manual/smartprotocol.rst

 protocol was originally analyzed by Pavel Korensky with additions from Andre H. Hendrick beginning in 1995, and we want to give credit for good, hard work, where credit is due.
-After having said that, you will see that Steven Freed built much of the orginal apcupsd information file.
+After having said that, you will see that Steven Freed built much of the original apcupsd information file.

 The start of this chapter of the apcupsd manual in HTML format was